wuwbobo2021/android-usbser/README.md

 Documentation: <https://docs.rs/android_usbser/latest>.

-## TODO
-- Use `android.hardware.usb.UsbRequest` to avoid deep copying and provide asynchronous features (crate `btleplug` can be checked for reference).
-- Currently, the `usb` module handles everything with JNI calls. `libusb` and its wrapper `rusb` have limited functionalities on unrooted Android, without being able to check for connected devices before opening one of them.
-Even in `android-usbser-rs`, `create_rusb_connection()` needs debugging.
-- Make the `usb` module merge into the `nusb` crate.
-- Implement drivers for other serial adapters, for example, those with FTDI or Prolific chips.
+TODO: Implement drivers for other serial adapters, for example, those with FTDI, Prolific, or CH34x chips.

 ## Testing